bahtiyartan/troia/docs/36Table.rst

 Sample 2: Locating on Tables using Hash Index
 ---------------------------------------------

 Define a table and fill table with all users in IASUSERS table.

-Print users whose creator user is missing on same user list.
-Please use only one SELECT statement.
+	- Print users whose creator user is missing on same user list.

+*Please use only one SELECT statement.*

 Sample 3: Sort Users Like a Tree
 --------------------------------

-.
+Modify code that you write for sample 2.

+	- Set CREATEDBY to empty string of users whose creator is missing.
+	- Create a tree hierarchy on user table using CREATEDBY column.
+	- add a child row to your username.
+	- print all persistency flags of all rows and compare flags of updated rows and new row.

 Sample 4: Copying Rows
 ----------------------